skdkim/HikerGram/docs/progress_notes/nov5-6.md

 **Challenge:** Website is running really slowly due to all the high resolution photos being loaded directly to webpage despite needing only a small version of it.

 **Temp_Solution:** Add a deflater but this doesn't solve the problem entirely.
 I will most likely need to add a smaller version of the photo and parse it on click or something.

+**Addition:** Changed all photo quality to 50%.

+---
+**Challenge:** Modal's do not dynamically change sizes, therefore thinner photos cannot take up less space.
+Also Modal is not properly vertically aligning...
+**Solution:** Unsolved.